meannie/RemoteWorkRevolution/README.md

 # RemoteWorkRevolution

 The revolution is here!
 This is the ongoing list of companies that are either partially or fully remote friendly.
+Please add to it and keep this resource fresh.
+It's for the community, by the community.

 Company Name 	| HQ Location (City/State/Country) 	| Partially or Fully Remote | Types or Roles                                         | Jobs Link                                                        | Hiring Constraints									|  Last Updated
 ------- 			| ------- 													|	 ------- 									| -------                 	                             | -------                                                          | ------															| -------